Tax Benefits of the IRA for Commercial Solar (Click to download)

 When you produce more electricity than you need, you can send it to the electric company and get paid for it in some locations.
 The amount you’ll get paid is at the utility company’s avoided cost.
 Even though it’s not what you’ll pay for retail electricity, it’s still better than nothing.
 It’s a good idea to check if your state will allow you to sell electricity back to the grid and what the specific requirements are in your locality.

 Tax Credit as Part of a Solar Financing

-If you’re looking to save money on a commercial solar project, it’s important to consider the solar tax credit.
+If you’re looking to save money on a commercial solar project, it’s important to consider the impact of the Inflation Reduction Ace and its Solar Investment Tax Credit.
 Combined with other local and state incentives, you can quickly see a return-on-investment.
 If you’re thinking of pulling the trigger on solar, contact HOLT Renewables today and we’ll put together a comprehensive solar assessment.